mlakhoua-rgb/technical/AI-WORKFLOW.md

 # AI-Assisted Hands-on Workflow

-How I leverage AI agents and copilots to maintain hands-on technical capabilities while operating at VP/Director level.
+How I leverage AI agents and copilots to maintain hands-on technical capabilities while operating at Director level.
 Cursor 2.0, ChatGPT, Claude, Perplexity, Deepseek, MS Copilot, Gemini, Grok are used depending on the use case.

 ---